apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `to_char`

-Returns a string representation of a date, timestamp or duration based on a [Chrono format].
+Returns a string representation of a date, time, timestamp or duration based on a [Chrono format].
 Unlike the PostgreSQL equivalent of this function numerical formatting is not supported.